tschf/oracle-db-book/SQL/concepts/grouping.md

 >
 > ROLLUP creates subtotals at n+1 levels, where n is the number of grouping columns.
 For instance, if a query specifies ROLLUP on grouping columns of time, region, and department(n=3), the result set will include rows at four aggregation levels.

-The `rollup` function create summary rows for each grouping, as well as a grand total row.
+The `rollup` function creates summary rows for each grouping, as well as a grand total row.

 Given the following sales data: